majiklTrust/citeprose/Software_Development_Guidelines-reduced.md

 - When performing code analysis expand your view beyond the single threaded use case, to include variants of the same use case for - multiple conditions.
 This will help find hidden or other edge cases.
 - Be sure to lean on function names and code anchors rather than line numbers alone to mitigate drift.

+## APPLICATION ENVIRONMENTS

+- The "live" environment is a full-featured hosted on AWS at URL `***REMOVED***`.
+Static web content stored on S3, served through CloudFront.
+Use Cloudflare for DNS with CNAME flattening with a canonical redirect to resolve `www.`, `app0.`, and `***REMOVED***` all the same.
+- The "devenv" environment is a full-featured local development, devtest, environment that goes through Auth0 for authentication.
+- The "override" environment is a full-featured local development environment that has `DEV_BYPASS_ORIGINS` and `DEV_BYPASS_SUB` set.
+- The "alpha" environment is a full-featured hosted on AWS at URL `***REMOVED***`.
+Static web content stored on S3, served through CloudFront.

 ## MANDATORY AI "SOFT SKILLS"

 - Do not over explain your reasoning.